ZhengdaoZhang/my-study/english.md

     S: I do.
 She's supportive and she helps us a lot.
     S: Nice!
 Thanks for the information, Sophie.
     S: You're welcome.
 Maria is a fantastic leader to have.
 I think you're in good hands.

+### Dialogue 4: Talking about the Monday meetings

+    T: Tell me about our team meetings,Sophie .Do they happen every week?
+    S: Yes, they do.
+We have meetings on Monday mornings.
+    T: Hmm… Do we discuss all our ongoing projects in these meetings?
+    S: We do.It's a chance to update everyone on project progress.
+    T: Awesome.
+Do they usually last long?
+    S: Not too long.
+They usually take about 30 to 45 minutes.
+    T: That's reasonable.
+Do we have an agenda for each meeting?
+    S: Yes we do.
+Maria prepares the agenda in advance.
+    T: Good know.
+Do the meeting involve everyone on the team?
+    S: Absolutely.
+All the team members have a chance to speak, so everyone knows what the others are doing.
+    T: That's important.
+Does Maria assign tasks during these meetings?
+    S: Sometimes, but we normally discuss tasks we plan on tackling for the week.
+    T: Does this include brainstorming sessions?
+    S: Occasionally, yeah. it depends on the porject's needs.
+    T: I can't wait for the first meeting I'll attend.
+    S: Probably next Monday.